oktadev/okta-blog/_source/_posts/2020-07-02-spring-boot-using-java-modules.md

 }
 ```

-Looks similar to the first one, but besides the Spring dependencies we also have the `spring.boot.with.modules.persistence` dependency.
+This one is similar to the first one but besides the Spring dependencies we also have the `com.okta.developer.modules.persistence` dependency.
 That is the other module we have developed.

 ## Running the app